openstack/openstack-manuals/doc/common/glossary.rst

       and the name Antelope, a swift and gracious animal, also a type of steam locomotive.

+   2023.2 Bobcat

+      The code name for the twenty eighth release of OpenStack.

    6to4

       A mechanism that allows IPv6 packets to be transmitted